cheblin/AdHoc-protocol/README.md

 # `Optional` and `required` fields

 A pack's field can be `optional` or `required`.
- * `required` fields are always allocated and transmitted, even if it was not touched and filled with data.
+ * `required` fields are always allocated and transmitted, even if was not touched and filled with data.
- * `optional` fields, in turns, if it was not touched, allocates just a few mark bits
+ * `optional` fields, in turns, if was not touched, allocates just a few mark bits

 Fields with primitive datatype: